GyroTools/precon-examples/README.md

         data, labels = pr.sort(data, labels, output_size=cur_recon_resolution)
 ```

-Please note that the read function only reads data of the same size and with the same geometry.
+Please note that the `read` function only reads data of the same size and with the same geometry.
 Therefore, you should always loop over the number of mixes and stacks.

-Examples of a complete reconstruction can be found in the [examples directory](./examples).
+Examples of complete reconstructions can be found in the [examples directory](./examples).

 Example data can be found in the [data directory](./data)

 ## Run precon in a container

 It is possible, and sometimes beneficial, to run precon in a container.
-If the container is used on a single machine the license file can be mapped into the container and precon can be activated as describend above.
+If the container is used on a single machine the license file can be mapped into the container and precon can be activated as describend [above](#Activation).
-If the container should be distributed on multiple machines a floating license needs to be added to the container as environment variable [see above](#Activate-precon-to-run-on-multiple-machines).
+If the container should be distributed on multiple machines a floating license needs to be added to the container as environment variable ([see above](#Activate-precon-to-run-on-multiple-machines)).

 ### Build and run the container on a single machine